WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## WCAG

-Initialism for Web Content Accessibility Guidelines.
+Initialism for *Web Content Accessibility Guidelines*.
 Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations]().